 Phil: Yes, but I still wanted more.
 I wanted to become a SOLIDWORKS Elite Applications Engineer!

 Innova: What is a SOLIDWORKS Elite Applications Engineer?

-Once SOLIDWORKS were happy that I had met all the requirements, I was granted SOLIDWORKS Elite Applications Engineer status at SOLIDWORKS World in Los Angeles.
+I was presented with my SOLIDWORKS Elite Applications Engineer trophy at SOLIDWORKS World in Los Angeles.
 It was a great feeling to receive my award after all the hard work I’d put in and the after-party was something else!